 Adding a viewer may be necessary when updating teams.
-Viewers are typically those within roles in the organization that do not require they be a part of a team directly, but they may need to understand how the team is performing or have access to specific metrics and information within various groups.
+Viewers are typically those within roles in the organization that does not require them to be a part of a team directly, but they may need to understand how the team is performing or have access to specific metrics and information within various groups.
 One thing to understand about adding a viewer is that they must have a People account within Pathlight, they must be invited, and be added to a group in order to have access to group/team dashboards.
-This process may require additional steps from support, so please reach out to firstname.lastname@example.org if you encounter any concerns.
+This process may require additional steps from support, so please reach out to email@example.com if you encounter any concerns.

 Within the Configuration view you have the ability to search through your organization's metrics, paths and queries as well as create new ones.
 On the main page, you can use the Search by metric name option to find the metric or filter specific metrics by type.

 By clicking into a metric you have the capabilities to update the query (report) that the metric is built upon.
 You can choose/update the following items: datasource (Zendesk, Salesforce, Google Sheets, etc.), filters, attribution, timeframe, aggregation, drilldowns.
 Each of these items will allow you to build out your metric as you choose.
-You can even update some additional settings by clicking into the Advanced tab and update formatting, measurements, or related reports.
+You can even update some additional settings by clicking into the Advanced tab and updating formatting, measurements, or related reports.
 Once done with Advanced, navigate back to Query and you'll test your updates by clicking Refresh Results.
 Doing this will run the new or updated query before saving it to ensure it's pulling in data appropriately.
 Once you've confirmed the data is correct, Save your updates for these to take effect.

 The Paths view within Configuration allows you to search for specific paths, update the path settings by clicking on the three dots to the right of the path details.
 You can change titles of paths, descriptions, who the path is shared with (editors can make changes to the paths, whereas viewers will be able to view the path even if they are not on a team that is on the path.)